richafnu/Viva/Viva/insights/advanced/admin/upload-org-data-admin-center.md

 [Learn more about the Microsoft 365 admin center](/microsoft-365/admin/admin-overview/admin-center-overview).

 >[!Important]
->There's a six-month transition period for Viva Insights admins to this new platform.
-This change is being made in three transition waves, and all Viva Insights tenants have been put into one wave.
+>Viva Insights admins have a six-month transition period to migrate to the new platform.
+The transition will occur in three waves, with all Viva Insights tenants assigned to one of the waves.
->
->If your tenant is part of the first wave, your Viva Insights admin has been notified, and we’ll begin the rollout on December 5 through April 2025.
 >
 >Once your tenant(s) migrate to Organizational data in Microsoft 365, only Global admins can upload and manage data through the Microsoft 365 admin center, [here](https://go.microsoft.com/fwlink/?linkid=2298902).
 Managing data uploads through the Viva Insights Analyst Workbench will no longer be available.